OpenVidu/openvidu.io/docs/docs/openvidu-call/docs.md

 #### 3. Run the OpenVidu Call backend

-1. Navigate to the `openvidu-call-back` directory:
+1. Navigate to the `backend` directory:

     ```bash
-    cd openvidu-call/openvidu-call-back
+    cd openvidu-call/backend
     ```

 2. Install the dependencies: